 When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 For example, consider that the biggest killer after natural disasters isn’t damage from the disaster itself.
-Rather, most people die from carbon monoxide poisoning from their generators or gas stoves and heaters.
+Instead, most people die from carbon monoxide poisoning from their generators, gas stoves, and heaters.

 These deaths could have been easily avoided with a simple carbon monoxide detector.

-In this guide, I will focus specifically on carbon monoxide detectors for power outages and other emergencies.
+This guide will focus on carbon monoxide detectors for power outages and other emergencies.

 Carbon Monoxide Poisoning and Power Outages

 Anything that burns carbon-containing fuel can cause carbon monoxide (CO) poisoning.
 Even candles can cause CO poisoning.

 But before you worry about CO poisoning from your emergency candles, know that certain types of fuel-burning devices are more likely to cause CO poisoning.

 CO poisoning primarily occurs when the fuel isn’t burned completely (aka incomplete combustion): When the flame doesn’t get enough oxygen, it starts to emit carbon monoxide (dangerous) instead of carbon dioxide (safe).

 - Yellow flame: Flames should be blue and not yellow or orange.
 A yellow flame signifies that the fuel is not burning completely and high levels of CO are being emitted.